FHS0208/ARIDs_nowcasting/README.md

 # ARIDs Nowcasting: Pipeline for Acute Respiratory Infectious Diseases Nowcasting Using LLM-Extracted Symptoms

 Code associated with a complete pipeline for nowcasting Acute Respiratory Infectious Diseases (ARIDs), including: (1) symptom extraction from unstructured Chinese chief complaints using open‑source large language models (LLMs) via Ollama; (2) evaluation of multiple LLMs against a gold‑standard annotation set; (3) feature selection via Spearman correlation; (4) training and evaluation of traditional machine learning (LR, RF, XGBoost, DT, SVM) and deep learning (GRU, LSTM) models for daily case count prediction; and (5) Z‑score based outbreak detection.
-This repository does **not** contain any real patient data; a comprehensive mock‑data generator is provided to simulate the required input format, ensuring full reproducibility.
+This repository does **not** contain any real patient data; a comprehensive mock‑data generator is provided to simulate the required input format, ensuring reproducibility.

 This documentation will be updated when the manuscript is publicly available.
 The method builds on established nowcasting and syndromic surveillance frameworks, integrating modern LLMs for automated feature extraction from electronic health records.